brunny-eth/personal-website-project/README.md

 i'll also use this README to track progress

+#### 10-14-2024

+Spent the last few days working on the [slack-rss-bot](https://github.com/brunny-eth/slack-rss-bot) project, which delayed some work on this website project.
+Still have to make a few changes to rss bot so might take some focus away from here.
+My intention is to wrap this up in the next couple of weeks.
+Putting in content now and then will clean up final styling changes (for the time being) once all content is in.

 #### 10-09-2024

 Changed the 'blog and reading recommendations' to just have the blog; added reading recommendation to 'hobbies'.
 Tried working with Claude to fix a CSS bug but Claude was just making me do overcomplicated stuff so gave up for the night.